awsdocs/aws-java-developer-guide/doc_source/java-dg-exceptions.rst

 * AWS request ID for the failed request

-:classname:`AmazonServiceException` also includes information about whether the failed request was the caller's fault (i.e., a request with illegal values) or the AWS service's fault (i.e., an internal service error).
+:classname:`AmazonServiceException` also includes information about whether the failed request was the caller's fault (a request with illegal values) or the AWS service's fault (an internal service error).